 Language Arts: The Pre-Kindergarten reading and writing curriculum is based on the Vermont Early Learning Standards and on skills identified in the Vermont Literary Grade Expectations for Kindergarten.
 Students learn how books work (title, cover, pages, author and illustrator).
 They learn to read and write left to right and top to bottom.
 They learn the one to one correspondence between the written word and the spoken word.
 Students learn to read their own names, their classmates’ names and the names of family members.
 Poetry is a major unit of study, and rhyming is a significant topic within that unit.
 Students reenact stories through play (recall, retell and sequencing).
 Comprehension is the focus of literature study, and students learn comprehension strategies (predicting, concluding, inferencing, questioning, using context clues and making connections).
 Students work with a variety of text and produce many books throughout the year.
 Book study culminates in the Alphabet Book.
 Most students exit the Pre-Kindergarten program knowing the upper and lower case letters.
 Students learn vowel sounds, consonant sounds and beginning sounds.
 They practice writing their letters and learn the components of sentences (capital letters and end punctuation).
 Students develop listening skills and public speaking skills through weekly Show and Tell.

-Pre-Kindergarten will officially start on Monday September 6,2016.
+Pre-Kindergarten will have an Acquaintance Day on Wednesday Aug 30, 2017 from 9am-11am.
+We will have a small activity, story & snack.
+If you would like to drop things off in your child’s cubby you may.
+Then we will officially start on Tuesday September 5, 2017.
 Arrival time is 8:00.
 Pre-K Parents are to park in the back of the school next to the playground.
 Parents must bring their child into the classroom.
 If your child needs to be dropped off earlier, they may be dropped off with the outdoor teacher on duty between 7:40-8:00.
 I will not be in the classroom until 8:00.
 Pick-up time is 2:40.
 Parents again are asked to come into the school to pick-up their child.
 If your child has an older sibling in the school, your older child may pick-up your Pre-K child from the classroom and bring them to parent pick-up line.
 We also offer the afterschool program 2:40 pm – 5:00 pm.

 The students will have a snack everyday at 9:30.
 Please send your child with a healthy snack, try to avoid dessert type snacks and candy is not allowed.
 Please send a lunch and a drink until our lunch program begins.
 The school offers lunch three days a week and milk everyday.